HarcourtsAcademy/grav-ha-user/pages/02.courses/12.sales/05.istart/istart-online.md

 </div>

 ## Who should complete this training?
-This programme is designed for new to real estate salespersons as well as those who operate as a personal or buyer’s assistant.
+This program is designed for new to real estate salespersons as well as those who operate as a personal or buyer’s assistant.

 ## Course Fee
 $60.00 / ZAR R250  (Complimentary if you have registered for [Getting Started the Harcourts Way](/getting-started-the-harcourts-way) 4-day Sales Program)